On the computability of conditional probability: Introduction

 Conditional probabilities for computable distributions on finite, discrete sets are clearly computable, but may not be efficiently so.
-In this finite discrete setting, there are already interesting questions of computational complexity, which have been explored by a number of authors through extensions of Levin's theory of average-case complexity \cite{MR822205}.
-For example, under cryptographic assumptions, it is difficult to sample from the conditional distribution of a uniformly-distributed binary string of length $n$ given its image under a one-way function.
-This can be seen to follow from the work of Ben-David, Chor, Goldreich, and Luby \cite{MR1160461} in their theory of polynomial-time samplable distributions, which has since been extended by Yamakami \cite{MR1736639} and others.
+In this finite discrete setting, there are already interesting questions of computational complexity, which have been explored by a number of authors through extensions of Levin's theory of average-case complexity \citep{MR822205}.
+For example, under cryptographic assumptions, it is difficult to sample from the conditional distribution of a uniformly distributed binary string of length $n$ given its image under a one-way function.
+This can be seen to follow from the work of Ben-David, Chor, Goldreich, and Luby \citeyearpar{MR1160461} in their theory of polynomial-time samplable distributions, which has since been extended by Yamakami \citeyearpar{MR1736639} and others.
+Other positive and negative complexity results have been obtained in the particular case of Bayesian networks by Cooper \citeyearpar{MR1045483} and Dagum and Luby \citeyearpar{MR1457877, MR1216898}.
 Extending these complexity results to the more general setting considered here could bear on the practice of statistical AI and machine learning.